 BUCSIS has a vibrant programme of active research currently being undertaken in a range of security and intelligence issues, involving both UK and overseas.
 We offer research degrees both at Master’s level (represented by the two-year MPhil programme) and at DPhil (PhD level).
-Our research programme is headed by Dr Julian Richards, with secondary supervision from Professor Anthony Glees.
+Our research programme is headed by Dr Julian Richards.
+Supervision is also provided by Professor Anthony Glees and Dr Bill Kappis.

 We are always looking for interesting new research proposals, and prospective candidates are welcome to approach Dr Richards with ideas in the first instance, by emailing email@example.com.

 More information on studying for an MPhil or DPhil in the Department of Economics and International Studies.